skillrecordings/egghead-next/README.md

 You'll need to walk through the [`egghead-rails`](https://github.com/eggheadio/egghead-rails) setup instructions.
 Once it's running, you should be able to start it by running the following from the project root:

 `foreman start -f Procfile.dev`

+If you want to test something that requires Stripe webhooks to be connected, you'll need to use the `stripe listen` command.
+Review [docs/stripe/webhook.md](https://github.com/skillrecordings/egghead-rails/blob/main/docs/stripe/webhooks.md) for the details.

+**Important:** For the Stripe webhook process to work, you'll want to ensure that the following values are updated to the correct latest values:

+- `STRIPE_WEBHOOK_SECRET` will be provided by the `stripe listen` command in egghead-rails that will display a 90-day secret that it auto-generates for connecting webhooks.
+- `NEXT_PUBLIC_STRIPE_PUBLIC_KEY` & `STRIPE_SECRET_KEY` can be found on the [Stripe Development API Keys page](https://dashboard.stripe.com/test/apikeys)

 ## 4. Start Developing